A Radio-Inertial Localization and Tracking System with BLE Beacons Prior Maps: Problem Formulation

 We solve Problem~\ref{prob:imumm} by developing the probabilistic IMU motion model and embed it into the SIR filter as the proposal distribution to solve Problem~\ref{prob:loc}.
-In Problem~\ref{prob:slam}, we solve the full SLAM problem to estimate the smoothing distribution of the device trajectory, the optimized map, as well as time-varying IMU bias.
-Note that solving the full SLAM problem has the following advantages: \begin{enumerate}[i.] \item We relax the need for an exact prior map of beacons and any misalignment in the beacon placement can be recovered. \item By taking the smoothing approach, we exploit all available measurements as well as the sparse structure of the SLAM problem. \item It uses the IMU dynamics to constrain the trajectory estimate.
-This fact is also true for the PF with the probabilistic IMU motion model. \item Through joint parameter and state estimation, it can recover system calibration parameters in a computationally affordable manner. \end{enumerate}
+In Problem~\ref{prob:slam}, we solve the SLAM problem to estimate the smoothing distribution of the device trajectory, the optimized map, as well as time-varying IMU bias.
+We note that solving the SLAM problem has the following advantages: \begin{enumerate} \item We relax the need for an exact prior map of beacons and, given sufficient range measurements, any misalignment in the beacon placement can be recovered. \item Through joint parameter and state estimation, we can recover system calibration parameters in a computationally affordable manner. \end{enumerate}

 \begin{remark} The magnetometer sensor is almost available on all smart handheld devices alongside the IMU.
 However, it is possible to remove magnetometer measurements from the problem formulation, while the problem remains solvable.
 In this case, the attitude estimation accuracy might degrade. \end{remark}